mlhumphriss/mlhumphriss.github.io/README.md

 - If I was to revisit this project, I would try and fix the post processing as had a bug where it would render one colour across whole screen as well as adjust the water to not be as reflective
 - [Github Repository](https://github.com/mlhumphriss/CSC8502-OpenGLGraphicDemo)

-### C++ Physics and Ai Project
+### C++ Physics and AI Project
 {% include GraphicsYoutube.html id="DAe-hkx5NWY" %}
 - This project was made using CMake and explored the creation of collision detection and resolution methods as well as creating state machine AI for a game.
-- There is a state machine enemy in the maze which moves towards the player when they are in the maze, but run directly towards a player when in line of sight.
-This uses raycasts towards the player, and if it hits them first it'll change to chase mode.
+- There is a state machine enemy in the maze which moves towards the player using pathfinding on a navmesh when they are in the maze, but run directly towards a player when in line of sight.
+This uses raycasts towards the player, and if it hits the player before a wall it'll change to chase mode.
 - One slight issue with the game in general is that the physics calculations with all the objects in is taking too long and causing time outs.
 This results in causing the floating staircase to vibrate due to the physics calculations not being accurate enough for movement to dampen.
 - If I was to come back to this I would probably add a physics object management system so that if an object is on a floor with no forces applied to it other than gravity, the system collision detection would assume the previous collision resolution are consistent until it moves or has an external force applied,
 - This should then reduce the wasted processing time and hopefully allow the game to run more efficiently.
 - [Github Repository](https://github.com/mlhumphriss/CSC8503-NetworkCodebase)
 #### OBB to OBB collisions using Separating Axis Theorem
 ![OBBGif](docs/assets/OBBCubesRocking.gif)
-- One feature of the physics engine is an implementation of Separating Axis Theorem to work out collisions betweenv two OBB objects.
+- One feature of the physics engine is an implementation of Separating Axis Theorem to work out collisions between two OBB objects.
 This is done by projecting both onto a series of axis to check if they overlap, then using the axis which does with the least penetration to get a collision point for collision resolution.
 - This method wasn't a perfect solution as after a collision, the cubes take a while to settle with them rocking on the corners
 - Another issue during development was that if the objects were significantly different sizes (e.g. floor and a box) it would fling them apart
-- Upon further testing I realised this occurred only when the floor was the position of Object A, so added a check that would swap any object with tag floor to Object B before the function
+- Upon further testing I realised this occurred only when the floor was the first object in collision pair, so added a check that would swap any object with tag floor to second object before the function call
 - Though fixing the issue inside the function would have been more ideal as would make the physics more consistent, I was under time constraint so settled on this method to fix it
 - [Function Code can be seen here](https://gist.github.com/mlhumphriss/8d80fcba81a2cb78762e527afbab33c9)